SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 ### Step 6: Train the actual model
 - Run your model using the python command while including the path to save the model, pipeline for the config file
 - At this point, you should see the model summary with the steps and their corresponding loss values
-- You could load up Tensorboard, if you want to visualize the values incuding loss, accuracy, steps and training time
+- You could load up Tensorboard to visualize the values incuding loss, accuracy, steps and training time
 - Now, you have the trained model ready.
 Next, load the model via checkpoint

 **Faster RCNN Model Architecture**: